elbinroshak2003-art/ELB-DockTool/README.md

 ## Technology
 The desktop shell remains C#/.NET 8 WinForms.
 The molecular rendering/interpretation surface is hosted through Microsoft WebView2 and uses 3Dmol.js.
 WebView2 is designed for embedding web content in WinForms applications, and 3Dmol.js supports cartoon/stick/surface molecular representations and PNG image export.

-## Important build note
-This source package was prepared in an environment without the Windows .NET 8 SDK, so a new Windows executable could not be compiled here.
-Run `BUILD_EXE.bat` on a Windows machine with the .NET 8 SDK.
-The script produces a **folder-based, non-single-file** self-contained build to reduce the heuristic risk associated with single-file packaging.

-The viewer currently loads 3Dmol.js from the official 3Dmol CDN, so the interpretation viewer requires internet access unless `InterpretationViewer/index.html` is changed to reference a locally bundled 3Dmol.js file.